Redshadow40/Server/README.md

 # Server
-Attached is my sample code for and Http Server that will accept up to 10 multiple request simulationsly.
+Attached is my sample code for a Http Server that will accept up to 10 multiple request simulationsly.

 You can download the jar file from the "store/" directory.